-Rabbi Shaul Osadchey is proud to call Calgary home as he enters his fourth year of service to Beth Tzedec and the Calgary Jewish community.
-Throughout his 35 years in the rabbinate, Rabbi Osadchey has envisioned his role as invigorating Jewish life with joy and celebration, passion and enthusiasm in the hope of making Jewish tradition an integral part of modern living.
-His willingness to tackle the challenges of the day using innovative thinking and a collaborative leadership style has led to transformative experiences in synagogues, communal organizations and in personal lives.
+Rabbi Shaul Osadchey is proud to call Calgary home as he enters his ninth year of service to Beth Tzedec and the Calgary Jewish community.
+Throughout his 40 years in the rabbinate, Rabbi Osadchey has envisioned his role as invigorating Jewish life with joy and celebration, passion and enthusiasm in the hope of making Jewish tradition an integral part of modern living.
+His willingness to tackle the challenges of the day using innovative thinking and a collaborative leadership style has led to transformative experiences in synagogues, communal organizations and personal lives.

-As part of his goal to re-energized the Beth Tzedec with new ideas and programs, Rabbi Osadchey has initiated such celebrations as Pizza in the Hut, “A Taste of Judaism” Cooking Class, a Sunday Brunch Series on the hottest issues confronting Conservative Judaism, and a Shavuot observance featuring a study session led by the Keruv (Conversion) Class topped off with a Cheesecake Party.
-In 2012, Rabbi Osadchey worked with the University of Calgary School of Environmental Design to create the “Soupkah,” a creative sukkah built with canned food to be donated to the hungry.
+As part of his goal to invigorate Beth Tzedec with new ideas and programs, Rabbi Osadchey has initiated such celebrations as “Pizza in the Hut,” “A Taste of Judaism” Cooking Class, “Under the Big Tent” Sunday Brunch Series on the hottest issues confronting Conservative Judaism, and the Lil Faider Interfaith Scholar-in-Residence Program.
+In 2012 Rabbi Osadchey collaborated with the University of Calgary School of Environmental Design to create a five year program of designing and building contemporary sukkot.
 Rabbi Osadchey also inspired the commissioning of a beautifully illuminated Sefer Haftarah scroll that has brought the ancient words of the Prophets to life.

 In addition to these congregational programs, Rabbi Osadchey has brought a warm and personal touch to lifecycle events with specially designed ceremonial booklets for baby namings, brit milah, mezuzah affixings, and weddings.